 Rarely do salespeople have a backup plan.
 What do we mean?
 Well, say your prospect indicates a new challenge they didn’t explain to you before and you’re caught off guard.
 It’s important to improvise.
 It comes down to thinking through the other challenges the client may have while addressing the main challenges they told you they were having.
 Bottom line, come as prepared as needed to ensure that if anything goes wrong with the presentation or you’re thrown off, you have a fail safe to latch onto.

 Allow Prospects To Ask Questions Throughout

 Sales presentations can be great.
 But conversations with the prospect are usually the most effective sales presentations because it becomes an open dialogue.
-This also helps the prospect getting to know what type of professional or team they would be working with.
-If you are speaking the entire time, the prospect may have questions that we was not able to address but may be critical to whether you won the assignment or not.
-In the beginning, we recommend telling the prospect to feel free interrupting you with any questions you may have.
+This also helps the prospect get to know what type of professional or team they would be working with.
+If you are speaking the entire time, the prospect may have questions that we were not able to address but may be critical to whether you won the assignment or not.
+In the beginning, we recommend telling the prospect to feel free to interrupt you with any questions you may have.